warriordog/advent-of-code-2021/README.md

 ## Running
 * Through the command line:
   * Run all solutions: `npm run all`.
-  * Run a specific day: `npm run dayN` where N is a day number starting from 1.
+  * Run a specific day: `npm run dayD` where D is a day number starting from 1.
-  * Run a specific part: `npm run dayN:partM` where N is a day number and M is 1 or 2.
+  * Run a specific part: `npm run dayD:partP` where D is a day number and P is 1 or 2.
+  * Run a challenge: `npm run dayD:challenge:C` where D is a day number and C is a challenge number.
 * Through WebStorm IDE:
   * Select the desired day and part from the "run" menu at the top right, then press the green "play" button.